 There are a few reasons the stomach area resists being flat and firm:

 Excess weight gain and loss can leave you with a stomach pooch and loose skin that’s impossible to eliminate.
 Your pooch may be due to extra fat or excess skin, leaving the area with flabby, stretched-out skin.
-However, a full or mini tuck may be necessary to remove redundant skin and make the abdominal area flat!
+However, a full or mini tuck may be necessary to remove redundant skin and flat the abdominal area!

 As an aside, if your family is complete, the doctor may recommend a Mommy Makeover.
 A Mommy Makeover is a variety of surgical procedures, including a tummy tuck, body contouring with liposuction, and breast restoration aimed at returning or improving your body to your pre-pregnancy form.